kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/05-invites-and-rewards/articles/03-how-does-a-fee-free-transfer-work/content.md

+# Invites and rewards
-# How does a fee-free transfer work?
+## How does a fee-free transfer work?
 ### What is a fee-free transfer?

 If you’ve been invited by someone who uses Wise, you’ll receive a discount on your first transfer.
 This will either remove or reduce the fee on your first transfer, regardless of the currency your payment is in.